BYUMarsRover/Autonomy-ROS2/README.md

 > **NOTE:**
 >
 > `compose.sh` spins up a Docker container from our custom ROS 2 image, which includes all the necessary dependencies needed to run our ROS 2 packages.
 If you make changes inside the Docker container (i.e. installing packages or modifying files not included as volumes), those changes will not be saved when the container restarts.
-To make persistent changes, you need to modify the Dockerfile and rebuild the image.
 If you ever need to restart the container, simply run `bash compose.sh down` to stop the container, and then `bash compose.sh` to start it again.

 --